justintv/Twitch-API/embed-video.md

 ### Events
 Events emitted by player.
 Call `addEventListener(event:String, callback:Function)` to listen to events.

+- `"ready"`  : Emitted when player is ready to accept function calls.
 - `"play"`   : Emitted when player is playing.
 - `"pause"`  : Emitted when player is paused.
 Buffering and seeking is not considered paused.
 - `"ended"`  : Emitted when video or stream ends.